Nitrokey/odoo-modules/abandoned_carts/readme.md

 "status = __draft__" and "orders = 0" and "lead = 0" and "meetings = 0" and "opportunities = 0" and "calls = 0" and "newsletter = none"

 will be displayed in "Abandones customers" and can be deleted manually.
-If the cron job is activated, the customers will be deleted automatically.

 Deleted items are listed in "Removed Log" for verification purposes.